Welcome to The 4dDoha Collection.

 The Burj Qatar is best described as a contemporary interpretation of the traditional Islamic patterned screen.
 The building consists of a cylindrical glass office tower overlaid with up to four metal screens depending on …

-Completed in 1978, the Centre was Doha’s first modern shopping mall, at the time a novelty for specializing in Western imports.
-It is immediately recognizable for the space frame canopy overhanging its main entrance. …
+Completed in 1978, the Centre was the Gulf’s first modern, international shopping mall, at the time a novelty for specializing in Western imports.
+It is immediately recognizable for the space frame canopy overhanging its …

-Education City’s Ceremonial Court was built to be a campus-wide venue for performances and special ceremonies, such as Education City Convocation.
-Designed by Arata Isozaki & Associates, the Court consists of a central stage …
+Education City’s Ceremonial Court was built to be a campus-wide venue for performances and special ceremonies.
+The Court consists of a central stage with a mirror-clad canopy, a reflecting pool, two glazed towers (housing …

 Completed in 1956, the Clock Tower was built at the same time that the original Diwan al Amiri began construction.
-Together with the Diwan and the preexisting Sheikhs’ Mosque, it formed an important urban …
+It was designed by Hugh Hale, the British engineer responsible for overseeing the installation …

-The first Diwan al Amiri was completed in 1962 as an expansion to an existing palace and as part of the larger ruler’s complex that at the time included the Diwan, the Clock Tower, …
+The first Diwan al Amiri was completed as an expansion to an existing palace and as part of the larger ruler’s complex that at the time included the Diwan, the Clock Tower, the Sheikhs’ …

 2012

-Commissioned by Sheikh Saud bin Mohammed bin Ali al Thani, the then-chairman of the Qatar National Council for Culture, Arts and Heritage, this villa was meant to showcase a portion of the client’s impressive …
+Commissioned by Sheikh Saud bin Mohammed al Thani, then-chairman of the Qatar National Council for Culture, Arts and Heritage, this villa was meant to showcase a portion of the client’s impressive art collection as …

 2006

-Completed in 1977, The Doha Club is notable for its stunning concrete waffle slab roof and elegant blend of Modernist aesthetic and local sensibilities, most noticeable in the minimal fenestration of the exterior walls. …
+Completed in 1977, the Doha Club is notable for its stunning concrete waffle slab roof and elegant blend of Modernist aesthetic and local sensibilities, evident in the minimal fenestration of its exterior walls.
+The …

 (2001) de Brant Joyce & Partners

-The Gulf Hotel opened its doors sometime in the late 1960s or early 1970s on a site close to the then-premier Oasis Hotel.
-The façade features a simple screen comprised of alternating offset rows …
+What is today the Doha Marriott opened its doors as the Gulf Hotel in February 1973 on a site close to the then-premier Oasis Hotel.
+The façades feature simple screens composed of alternating offset …

-When it was completed in 1984, the Gulf Organisation for Industrial Consulting (GOIC) Headquarters stood as one of the few buildings in what was then the New District of Doha.
-Today the three-story office block is …
+When it was completed in 1984, the Gulf Organization for Industrial Consulting (GOIC) Headquarters stood as one of the few buildings in what was then the New District of Doha.
+GOIC itself was formed in 1976 …

-Hamad General Hospital was built in response to Doha’s increasing population and the concomitant difficulty caused by an increased volume of patients at the State Hospital.
-It was built to the west of the State …
+Hamad General Hospital was built in response to Doha’s growing population and the concomitant difficulty caused by an increased volume of patients at the State Hospital.
+It was built to the west of the old hospital …

-Qatar’s new State Mosque is located on a hill overlooking West Bay and the Corniche in the distance.
-It was based off of the much smaller al Qubib Mosque, noted as a rare example …
+Qatar’s State Mosque is located along Khalifa Street on a hill overlooking West Bay and the Corniche in the distance.
+Its design was inspired by the much smaller al Qubib Mosque, noted as a …

 2005

-Built on a barge permanently moored just south of the Sheraton Hotel, the Knowledge Enrichment Centre contains meeting and exhibit spaces used to educate the public about Doha’s development.
-Designed by Allies & Morrison, …
+Built on a barge permanently moored just south of the Sheraton Hotel, the Msheireb Enrichment Centre (MEC) was created primarily to educate the public about Doha’s urban development.
+Designed by Allies & Morrison, it situates …

 Following the failure of an international design competition and three years of negotiations, during which the al Thani family compiled the world’s greatest collection of Islamic art and artifacts, I. M. Pei was finally …

-Ateliers Jean Nouvel’s massive expansion to the existing National Museum is a highly sculptural form intended to evoke the desert rose—a rare, naturally-occurring crystalline formation found in salt flats such as those to the …
+Ateliers Jean Nouvel’s massive expansion to the existing National Museum takes a highly sculptural form intended to evoke the desert rose—a rare, naturally-occurring crystalline formation found in salt flats such as those to the south …

-Designed by Santiago Calatrava, the National Photography Museum was intended to house Sheikh Saud bin Mohammed bin Ali al Thani’s extensive photography collection.
-It was given a prime position along the Corniche adjacent to the …
+Intended to house Sheikh Saud bin Mohammed al Thani’s extensive photography collection, the National Photography Museum was given a prime position along the Corniche adjacent to the Ministry of Interior.
+The wings of Santiago Calatrava’s …

-The Qatar Monetary Agency was both designed and built at the same time as the nearby Qatar National Bank Headquarters, though the two (originally) had strikingly different appearances.
-Designed by Tony Irving and Gordon …
+Formerly known as the Qatar Monetary Agency, the Qatar Central Bank was designed by the same architecture office as the nearby Qatar National Bank Headquarters, though the two (originally) had strikingly different appearances.
+The …

 The Qatar National Archive is one of three buildings designed by Allies & Morrison that form the northern edge of the new Diwan Amiri Quarter of the Msheireb development, an extensive urban renewal development …